redoC-A2k/EdgeChains/README.md

 Edgechains gives you:

-* **Just One Script File**: EdgeChains is engineered to be extremely simple (whether Java, Python or JS).
-Executing production-ready GenAI applications is just one script file and one jsonnet file.
+* **Just One Script File**: EdgeChains is engineered to be extremely simple - Executing production-ready GenAI applications is just one script file and one jsonnet file.
 You'll be pleasantly surprised!
 * **Versioning for Prompts**: Prompts are written in jsonnet.
 Makes them easily versionable and diffable.
-* **Automatic parallelism**: EdgeChains automatically parallelizes LLM chains & chain-of-thought tasks across CPUs, GPUs, and TPUs using the JVM.
+* **Automatic parallelism**: EdgeChains automatically parallelizes LLM chains & chain-of-thought tasks across CPUs, GPUs, and TPUs using the WebAssembly runtime.
 * **Fault tolerance**: EdgeChains is designed to be fault-tolerant, and can continue to retry & backoff even if some of the requests in the system fail.
 * **Scalability**: EdgeChains is designed to be scalable, and can be used to write your chain-of-thought applications on large number of APIs, prompt lengths and vector datasets.